Cursed271/Cursed271/README.md

 💼 I work as a Consultant 3 at Protiviti, where I perform penetration testing assessments for various clients and collaborate with an amazing team.

 🔭 I'm deeply interested in Penetration Testing and Coding, and I enjoy solving complex problems and building innovative solutions.

-💡 Believer in the open-source movement, I actively contribute to projects on GitHub and embrace the power of collaboration.

 🏸 When I'm not coding, you can find me smashing opponents on the Badminton court or playing the Ukulele for my pets.